abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

   - It represents the item's share of the container's empty space, not the item's own size. **(relative to the other flex items in the container)**
     ![flex-grow](./img/flex-grow-1.png)

+  - It won't have any effect if there's no extra space in the container (if the container is full)

 - `flex-shrink`